 In the case of a breakdown of the only public elevator in the Main Library going to the A-Level, circulation staff will arrange to use one of the keyed elevators to assist users in reaching the A-Level.

-The Art Library is not fully accessible without special assistance to patrons unable to use stairs.
+The Art Library is located on the second floor of the Venturi Art Building, and the public entrance requires using a flight of stairs.
 Patrons needing elevator access to the Art Library may call the Art Library staff at (440) 775-8635 for assistance.